bytecodealliance/bytecodealliance.org/_posts/2023-03-28-component-model-tooling-compatibility.md

 definitely be encountered, please consider the tooling to be a ***technology preview***.

-When the time comes when the proposals and implementations have stabilized, we will announce when it is ready to use in a production environment.
+When the proposal and implementation have stabilized, we will announce that it is ready to use in a production environment.

 Here is the current compatibility matrix for the component model tooling: